funilrys/pornhosts/.github/ISSUE_TEMPLATE/adult.md

 ---
 name: adult
 about: I would like to add the following domain to the hosts file
-title: 'New: '
+title: 'Type domain here'
 labels: NSFW Adult Material
-assignees: spirillen
+assignees: spirillen Clefspeare13

 ---